Sterling Pest Control

 Our Bed Bug Chemical Treatment Process

 Step 3: Chemical application.
 Our technician applies a residual spray along baseboards, bed frames, and crack and crevice zones using a compressed air sprayer with a precision nozzle.
 We dust wall voids and outlet covers with desiccant powder like diatomaceous earth or silica gel.
 An insect growth regulator gets applied to disrupt nymphal development and prevent eggs from reaching maturity.
+Steam treatment may also be used as part of a more effective combined approach for certain items and room areas.

 Step 4: Follow-up inspection and retreatment.
 We return within 14 days to inspect for surviving bed bugs, reapply residual insecticide to active zones, and assess whether the population has reached zero.
 Most infestations require two to three treatment cycles spaced two weeks apart.
+Our technicians monitor progress and make adjustments as needed to ensure complete eradication is done right.

 Brands We Use